Mission Bay Sailing Guide

 Give swimmers and other boats room Operate conservatively in tighter areas and stay alert around beaches, channels, and busy shoreline zones.

-Follow the launch instructions you are given Traffic patterns and conditions on Mission Bay can vary.
+Follow launch instructions Traffic patterns and conditions on Mission Bay can vary.
 The easiest way to stay out of trouble is to follow the local instructions given at check-in.

 Compare the fleet